This coastal walk, just a few miles west from Swanage, takes you to Dancing Ledge, which is a really cool rock shelf with a tidal Pool.

 If it’s a clear day, it’s along here that you will get a view of the Isle of Wight.

 Through another wall, there will be a serious of trails with this wooden stump (photo below).
 From here we went right and then left along the ridge.

 Soon the lighthouse comes into view.
 Simply head towards it whichever way you please.

 At the road, take a right and from here, if you go straight you will get back onto the gravel type public footpath you were on earlier.

 We mixed it up and took a left just before the lighthouse to walk around it that way.

 Walk Back to Durlston Castle and car park

 Once on the other side of the lighthouse and on the gravel path, you should recognise where you are so can just walk back the same way to get to the car park.
 We followed the same path for a short while, but then took a left at the car park sign (see photo below).
 This took us uphill on a trail surrounded by grass and a cute view of the top of Durlston Castle ahead.

 For a good chunk of the walk, I was so sure that this was going to go to the bottom of the list of walks I recommend in Dorset.
-But it managed to turn it around, so much so, that it now sits high up on that list.
+But it managed to turn it around, so much so, that Dancing Ledge now sits high up the top.

-If you want to stay nearby, you could try out the walk from Swanage to Old Harry Rocks.
+Very near to Dancing Ledge, you could try out the walk from Swanage to Old Harry Rocks.
 It’s about 6.5 miles long and takes you right up close to the famous rocks.
 It’s mostly a coastal walk if you like that kind of thing.